pravinmishraaws/AWS-Project-for-Data-AI-Engineers/Project 1 — Lakehouse on AWS: S3 + Apache Iceberg.md

 * **Workgroup**: Deleting `retail-wg` is optional; if you keep it, it costs nothing.
 * **S3 versioning**: If you enabled versioning, use the “delete versions” loop above; otherwise simple `rm --recursive` is enough.
 * **Missing jq?** If the versioned-deletes step complains about `jq`, install it or skip the loop if you didn’t enable versioning.

-If you want this as a single `cleanup.sh` file, I can format it accordingly, but the snippet above is ready to run as-is in your shell.